dkartaschew/halimede/releng/net.sourceforge.dkartaschew.halimede.site/src/site/markdown/documentation.md

 1. Right-click on the Certificate Authority or CRLs node, and select "Create CRL".
 2. Update or confirm the next CRL date.
-3. Click OK to generate the CRL.
+3. Click Create CRL to generate the CRL.

 <img src="images/doc_new_crl.png" alt="New CRL" class="center w3-card-4" />